bpevs/fridaypoetry.org/README.md

 # Usage

-To run an instance of the FridayPoetry site, you need to have deno and postgres.

-1. Copy .env.example -> .env
-2. Update with Postgres DB info

 | Command | Description |
 | --- | --- |
 | `deno task serve` | Serve Website |